openhatch/in-person-event-handbook/index.rst

       - For each bug:  Try to reproduce the bug.
 Record the results in a comment, including your operating system type and version #.
 If possible, test on multiple browsers.
 If there are recent comments covering all three major OSs, add label to bug “ready_for_maintainer_review”.

 Once you’ve created this list you can use it when recruiting/assigning participants to your project.
-(If event organizers have the bandwidth to recommend participants to projects based on needed skills, they will be very glad for this information.)
+If event organizers have the bandwidth to recommend participants to projects based on needed skills, they will be very glad for this information.

 Follow-up
 =========

-Contributors may not be able to finish the tasks they are working on during the event.
-Or they may want to continue participating in the project by working on other tasks.
+Contributors may not be able to finish the tasks they are working on during the event, or they may want to continue participating in the project by working on other tasks.
 Thinking ahead about how you will follow up on the event makes it easier to exchange information with participants and plan the direction of your project.

 We recommend asking each participant to answer the following questions about the tasks they worked on.
 Giving them this list at the start of the event will help them document what they’re doing as they go along.
+You can print out the list, email it to attendees, make a web form - whatever suits you.

   - For each task you worked on, please answer: